History of wood carving: 1380–1520

 With regard to paneling generally, there were, during the last fifty years of the period now under review, three styles of design followed by most European carvers, each of which attained great notoriety.
-Firstly, a developed form of small Panelling. tracery which was very common in France and the Netherlands.
-A square-headed panel would be filled in with small detail of flamboyant character, the perpendicular line or mullion being always subordinate, as in the German chasse (Muse Cluny), and in some cases absent, as the screen work of Évreux cathedral shows us.
+Firstly, a developed form of small panelling, tracery, which was very common in France and the Netherlands.
+A square-headed panel would be filled in with small detail of flamboyant character, the perpendicular line or mullion being subordinate, as in the German chasse (Muse Cluny), and in some cases absent, as the screen work of Évreux cathedral shows.
 Secondly, the linenfold design.
-The great majority of examples are of a very conventional form, but at Bere Regis, Dorsetshire, the designs with tassels, and at St Sauvur, Caen, those with fringe work, readily justify the universal title applied to this very decorative treatment of large surfaces.
+The great majority of examples are of a very conventional form, but at Bere Regis, Dorsetshire, the designs with tassels, and at St Sauvur, Caen, those with fringe work.
 At the beginning of the 16th century yet another pattern became the fashion.
 The main lines of the design consisted of flat hollow mouldings sometimes in the form of interlacing circles (Gatton, Surrey), at other times chiefly straight (Rochester cathedral), and the intervening spaces would be filled in with cusps or sprigs of foliage.
 It marks the last struggle of this great school of design to withstand the oncoming flood of the new art, the great Renaissance.
 From this time onward Gothic work, in spite of various attempts, has never again taken a place in domestic decoration.
 The lines of the tracery style, the pinnacle, and the crockett unequaled as they have always been in devotional expression are universally considered unsuited for decoration in the ordinary house.

-But little reference can be made to the domestic side of the period which ended with the dawn of the 16th century, because so few remains exist.
+Little reference can be made to the domestic side of the period which ended with the dawn of the 16th century, because so few remains exist.
 At Bayeux, Bourges, Reims and preeminently Rouen, we see by the figures of saints, bishops or virgins, how much the religious feeling of the Middle Ages entered into the domestic life.
 In England the carved corner post (which generally carried a bracket at the top to support the overhanging storey) calls for comment.
 In Ipswich, there are several such posts.
 On one house near the river, that celebrated subject, the fox preaching to geese, is carved in graphic allusion to the dissemination of false doctrine.

 Of mantelpieces, there is a good example in the Rouen Museum.
 The overhanging corners are supported by dragons and the plain mouldings have little bunches of foliage carved at either end, a custom as common in France during the 15th century as it was in England a century earlier; the screen. beam at Eastbourne parish church, for example.